sodafoundation/architecture-analysis/Opensds_state_machine_design.md

 Volume statuses

 Status            Description
-creating	      The volume is being created. available	      The volume is ready to attach to an instance. attaching	      The volume is attaching to an instance. detaching	      The volume is detaching from an instance. in-use            The volume is attached to an instance. deleting	      The volume is being deleted. error             A volume creation error occurred. error_deleting    A volume deletion error occurred. error_extending   An error occurred while attempting to extend a volume. extending         The volume is being extended.
+Creating	      The volume is being created.
+Available	      The volume is ready to use.
+Attaching	      The volume is attaching to an instance.
+Detaching	      The volume is detaching from an instance.
+InUse             The volume is attached to an instance.
+Deleting	      The volume is being deleted.
+Error             A volume creation error occurred.
+ErrorDeleting     A volume deletion error occurred.
+ErrorExtending    An error occurred while attempting to extend a volume.
+Extending         The volume is being extended.

 Snapshot statuses

 Status	          Description
-creating	      The snapshot is being created. available	      The snapshot is ready to use. deleting	      The snapshot is being deleted error	          A snapshot creation error occurred. deleted	          The snapshot has been deleted error_deleting	  A snapshot deletion error occurred.
+Creating	      The snapshot is being created.
+Available	      The snapshot is ready to use.
+Deleting	      The snapshot is being deleted
+Error	          A snapshot creation error occurred.
+Deleted	          The snapshot has been deleted ErrorDeleting	  A snapshot deletion error occurred.

 Attachment statuses

 Status	          Description
-attached	      The volume has been attached to an instance. attaching	      The volume is attaching to an instance. detached	      The volume has been detached from an instance. error_attaching   An error occurred while the volume is attaching to an instance. error_detaching	  An error occurred while the volume is detaching from an instance.
+Attached	      The volume has been attached to an instance.
+Attaching	      The volume is attaching to an instance.
+Detached	      The volume has been detached from an instance.
+ErrorAttaching    An error occurred while the volume is attaching to an instance.
+ErrorDetaching	  An error occurred while the volume is detaching from an instance.

 ## Alternatives considered